seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

-In fact at some places in the canon we find the phrase *anuttara brahmacariyapariyosāna* used with reference to Nibbāna.[^fn49] It means that *Nibbāna *is the supreme consummation of the holy life.
-The following standard phrase announcing a new *Arahant* is very often found in the *suttas*:
+In fact at some places in the canon we find the phrase *anuttara brahmacariyapariyosāna* used with reference to Nibbāna.[^fn49] It means that Nibbāna is the supreme consummation of the holy life.
+The following standard phrase announcing a new *arahant* is very often found in the suttas:

 > *Yassatthāya kulaputtā sammadeva agārasmā anagāriyaṁ pabbajanti, tadanuttaraṁ
 > brahmcariyapariyosānaṁ diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja